grnet/apimas/docs/basic_architecture.rst

    - ``[Collection] /<prefix>/api/<resource>/<id>/fields/<field>/*``

-     If a resource field is a collection then all above operations are potentially available recursively.
+     If a resource field is a collection then all above operations are optionally available recursively.

-     Resource fields that are themselves collections are not equivalent to global resources.
+     Resource fields that are themselves collections are not equivalent to top-level resources.
 They are embedded on their parent resource and are retrieved and set along with the parent.
+     Designers of APIs that need their collections to scale should make them top-level.
+Nested collections are supported to help data organization and convenience.

+Built-in operations can be overridden for customization.
+The application may also create new named actions:

+   - ``POST /<prefix>/api/<resource>/<id>/actions/<action>  data:{key:val...}``

+     Execute application-provided actions with input.

-2. Each (global) REST resource corresponds to a Data View that connects the API with the data store.
+2. Each top-level REST resource corresponds to a Data View that connects the API with the data store.

    The data view modelling completely defines the REST behaviour of the